felipeportella/Roam2Obsidian/README.md

 Note: I do NOT recommend the “Roam Research tag fixer” option of the Markdown importer plug-in.
 It caused more problems for me than solved by modifying the hashes in URLs.
 I wanted to keep the (cosmetic) distinction between `#[[Links]]` and `[[Links]]` anyway.
 The only links you need to worry about are the ones you prefixed only with a `#` but not `[[`, which you can just search for manually.

+Some other notes:

+- You also have to fix links of the form `(custom text)([[Page Title]])` in Roam to the Obsidian format: `(custom text)(Page Title)` or `[[Page Title|custom text]]`.
+You can see all such problems by just typing `[[` into the Quick Switcher in Obsidian and seeing which such incorrectly interpreted pages come up.

+- You also have to fix links themselves being in page titles.
+That works in Roam, but not Obsidian.
+So for example, a page title like `The History of [[Consent]]` will not actually show as a clickable link or backlink in Obsidian.
+You can see such problems to by just typing `[[` in the Quick Switcher and seeing what comes up.

+- Remove colons, slashes, backslashes and pipe characters from all file names.
+Else Obsidian can’t move them around, update links, etc. You should do this renaming in Obsidian to change backlinks too, or else script carefully.

 ## Fixes w.r.t. repository [AnweshGangula/Roam2Obsidian](https://github.com/AnweshGangula/Roam2Obsidian):